dalijolijo/electrum-server/README.md

     described by Alan Reiner (see the 'ultimate blockchain compression' thread in the Bitcointalk forum)

-  * The server requires bitcored, leveldb and plyvel
+  * The server requires megacoind, leveldb and plyvel

   * The server code is open source.
 Anyone can run a server, removing single points of failure concerns.

-  * The server knows which set of Bitcore addresses belong to the same wallet, which might raise concerns about anonymity.
+  * The server knows which set of Megacoin addresses belong to the same wallet, which might raise concerns about anonymity.
 However, it should be possible to write clients capable of using several servers.